 Equal Justice Conference March 30 - April 1

-U.S. 3rd Circuit Court of Appeals Judge Theodore A. McKee and U.S. Rep. Chaka Fattah will deliver the keynote addresses at the American Bar Association and National Legal Aid and Defender Association's 2006 Equal Justice Conference in Philadelphia beginning today (March 30) through April 1.
+U.S. 3rd Circuit Court of Appeals Judge Theodore A. McKee and U.S. Rep Chaka Fattah will deliver the keynote addresses at the American Bar Association and National Legal Aid and Defender Association's 2006 Equal Justice Conference in Philadelphia from March 30 to April 1.
 Click here

 for a conference schedule.

 The Equal Justice Conference brings together all components of the legal community to discuss equal justice issues as they relate to the delivery of legal services to the poor and low-income individuals in need of legal assistance.
 The emphasis of this conference is on strengthening partnerships among the key players in the civil justice system.
 Through plenary sessions, workshops, networking opportunities and special programming, the conference provides a wide range of learning and sharing experiences for all attendees.